 They often have a vast network of shipping industry services as well as extensive knowledge of shipping logistics.

-Don’t be too frustrated if most of the forwarders don’t list shipping costs or times on their websites.
+Although there are many freight forwarders that can ship your items to the Philippines, they don’t list shipping costs or times on their websites.
 This is due to the many variables they need to know first.
 But as a rule of thumb, they calculate packages in one of two ways:

 - gross, or real, weight of the package